autoplot/documentation/javadoc/org/das2/qstream/filter/PipeFilter.md

+# org.das2.qstream.filter.PipeFilter

-# org.das2.qstream.filter.PipeFilterAllow filters to be used from the command line.
+Allow filters to be used from the command line.
 Currently this just uses the reduce filter.

-PipeFilter( )
+# PipeFilter( )

 ***